For more detailed course information, click on a course title below.

 Course ID: 014058

-Solving and interpreting differential and difference equations motivated by a variety of systems from the physical and social sciences.
+Solving and interpreting differential equations motivated by a variety of systems from the physical and social sciences.
 Analytical solutions of standard linear and non-linear equations of first and second order; phase portrait analysis; linearization of non-linear systems in the plane.
 Numerical and graphical solutions using mathematical software.

 Mathematics (MATH) 661 Problem Solving and Proof in Geometry (0.50) LEC